liquidctl/liquidctl/docs/nzxt-smart-device-v2.md

 It provides two HUE 2 lighting channels and three independent fan channels with standard 4-pin connectors.
 Both PWM and DC fan control is supported, and the device automatically chooses the appropriate mode for each channel; the device also reports the state of each fan channel, as well as speed and duty (from 0% to 100%).

 A microphone is still present onboard for noise level optimization through CAM and AI.

+## NZXT RGB & Fan Controller

+The NZXT RGB & Fan Controller is a retail version of the NZXT Smart Device V2.

 ## Initialization